davidkane9/creditr/TO-DO.md

 * Fix the hard coded expiries problem in upfront.

-* Make build.rates.df a separate function from get.rates.
-Its sole purpose is to generate rates dataframe. build.rates.df should consist of download.markit and download.fred.
-On the other hand, get.rates should first consult the stored rates dataframe before checking markit and then fred.
+* Make build.rates() a separate function from get.rates.
+Its sole purpose is to generate rates dataframe. build.rates() should consist of download.markit() and download.FRED().
+On the other hand, get.rates should first consult the stored rates dataframe before trying markit.
+If still no rates, it fails.
+It does not check FRED (because that is too complex and/or requires making too many assumptions about what expiries exist).

-* Investigate makefile and use that to fetch all our c code to complie the package instantly.
+* We want to put the package on CRAN.
+To do that, we can't include the c code (all the items in /src).
+So, how can we solve this?
+(Might be useful to post a question about this on stackoverflow.
+But Google a bunch first.)
+Idea: Have the package automatically go a get the files on installation and/or loading.
+Complications:
+** Might need to create the src/ directory as well, or have an empty file in the source directory because R does not like empty directories in packages.
+** "Makefile" is the typical way that this is solved in non-R contexts.
+Learn about Makefiles.
+But I don't know if R allows for the use of Makefiles.
+Or, if it does, exactly how this might work.
+Maybe "Makevars" is also relevant?
+** Downloading the files from cdsmodel.com is non-trivial.
+(Go try it.)
+Because it requires checking a box, providing a (fake?) e-mail address and then dealing with a .zip file.
+R provides various packages and functions for dealing with these issues, but I am not an expert in their use.
+** If we can't make all the above automatic, then we could, instead, still get the package on CRAN by making the process as easy as possible.
+That is, we still don't distribute the c code, but we provide step-by-step instructions in what to do after you have downloaded the package.
+This is non-trivial because it would require re-compiling the package after the user gets the c code.
+But it is still not a bad answer.
+In fact, doing this is probably a good idea because it will show you all the steps that need to be added to the Makefile.

 * Update ?rates with lots of information.